 People with IDD need access to good public transit or a transportation service designed to accommodate the needs of people with disabilities to live independently in the community.
-Sometimes the programs that best fit the person's developmental level and individual goals are not available near appropriate housing options, which makes transportation an integral part of the equation.
+Sometimes the programs that best fit the person's developmental level and individual goals are unavailable near appropriate housing options, making transportation an integral part of the equation.